cs481-ekh/s23-volt/docs/index.md

 After the scene is initialized, the user will click the "Add Frame" button that is at the panel at the bottom of the page.
 This will generate a new frame that initializes all energy cubes in the same place as they were in the previous frame.
-The User will move each frame to the desired new location.
+The user will move each frame to the desired new location.

 After this, the user can right click on each energy cube and select a new energy type from the drop-down menu: